 When the temperatures begin to dip we look for warmth in the foods we eat.
-Stews and other braised dishes are hard to beat when it comes to the perfect weapon to fight the gales of November.
+Stews and other braised dishes are hard to beat when it comes to the perfect weapon to fight the gales of the colder weather.
 When we think of braises, our thoughts typically go to the stews originating in Europe, but Asia has some incredible braises that are just as easy to pull together as a classic beef and barley stew, but with the benefit of some more exotic flavour profiles.

 This Thai curry is made with Thai red curry paste as the main seasoning component; red chilies enhanced with galangal, lemongrass, coriander, and garlic.
 Typically commercially produced that curry pastes contain shrimp paste to enhance the umami, so be sure to check the label if a shellfish allergy is a concern.

 I’m using beef chuck flats to make this curry as I like the fat content and the deep beefy flavour in this cut.
 It’s important that you brown the beef first as it really makes for a deeply satisfying finished product.
 If you want to make the stew even heartier, feel free to add in some larger wedges of yellow-fleshed potatoes; the curry and potato combo will make your taste buds feel quite pleasured.
 If you want to skip the potatoes, jasmine rice is the route I’d go.
 Jasmine rice is so floral in the aroma and brings out the lemongrass scent in the curry.
 When it comes to the basil, just stir through before you serve to maintain optimal fragrance and flavour